bsmith89/snakemake-boise/README.md

 Notice how helpful the automatic input/output variables were here.
 This recipe will work no matter what stem is being matched!

-We can replace _both_ of the rules that matched this pattern (`abyss.tsv` and `isles.tsv`) with just one rule.
-Go ahead and do that in your snakefile.
+Go ahead and make this change in your snakefile.

 > #### Try it ####
 >